Global Health and Travel-Related Maladies

 How does global health research lead to better emergency medicine worldwide?

 The benefits of this work are universal.
-Having access to a wealth of diagnostic insights on global epidemics such as Ebola, or geographically isolated diseases such as malaria, equips the emergency medicine teams with skills to deal with whatever they encounter, however rare or challenging.
+Having access to a wealth of insights on global epidemics such as Ebola, or isolated diseases such as malaria, equips the emergency medicine teams with skills to deal with whatever they encounter.

 How has technology affected the delivery of emergency treatments to remote areas?